atreyabhat/atreyabhat/README.md

 With an academic background at Worcester Polytechnic Institute (WPI) and hands-on experience at cutting-edge labs, I've got to engage working in the intersections of Planning, control, Sensor fusion and Vision based manipulation.

 #### Research at WPI
-- Engaged in pioneering research at WPI's Manipulation & Environmental Robotics Lab, spearheading developments in robot scrap cutting.
+- Engaged in pioneering research at WPI's [Manipulation & Environmental Robotics Lab](https://wp.wpi.edu/merlab/), spearheading developments in robot scrap cutting.
 I am implementing active vision algorithms and real time velocity control for the oxy-acetylene cutting operation.
 This has also led me to experiment with novel inverse kinematics and planning algorithms.
+Advised by [Prof. Berk Calli](https://berkcalli.com/)

 ## Past Experiences